-ANNEX C - Marden Parish Council response to the MBC Call for Sites exercise 2019-2020 - Site 314
+ANNEX B - Marden Parish Council response to the MBC Call for Sites exercise 2019-2020 - Site 295

-Site Reference: 314 Rear of The Howlands, Albion Road Policy considerations NPPF paragraph Local Plan policy Neighbourhood Plan Retail and Leisure As noted above, there is poor connectivity with the existing retail and leisure options available to residents of Marden.
+Site Reference: 295 North of Copper Lane Policy considerations NPPF paragraph Local Plan policy Neighbourhood Plan Retail and Leisure As noted above, there is poor connectivity with the existing retail and leisure options available to residents of Marden.
 Facilities in the town of Maidstone would be similarly difficult for potential residents of the site to access except by car, and even then, increasingly so during peak periods when the combined impacts of current and future developments in the locality add to existing pressures.
 However, this site is also unlikely to have the 'critical mass' to support any retail or leisure options within the development itself.
 78, 84, 92, 182 SP5, SP9, DM1, DM20 A1, E2 Utilities Electricity: Marden experiences frequent power cuts during thunderstorms.
 Impact of additional demand on the existing electrical supply network Gas: No known issues.
 Water: South East Water has an ongoing programme to renew and strengthen its existing network, but it is not clear whether this will offer the capacity to deal with the individual and cumulative impacts of additional large-scale housing developments.
 Sewers: The sewerage system in Marden was already under great strain, even before the recently completed housing developments and those currently being completed.
 Frequent problems occur at the Roughlands pumping station which connects the village with the Horsmonden wastewater treatment works.
 The existing sewer network also surcharges during periods of heavy rainfall, causing significant health concerns.
 All these problems would be exacerbated by any further large-scale housing development.
 Landline: No known issues.
 Broadband: Ultrafast fibre broadband is becoming available in parts of Marden, but bandwidth problems are common with standard and superfast broadband.
 Mobile: No 5G coverage in Marden.
 4G coverage is variable, depending on network and exact location.
-Under the 'Utilities' assessment in the SLAA, it is recorded that unspecified utilities are present and that "The developer should ensure that appropriate consultation with the underground utilities operator take place."
-112, 149 DM1, ID1 In1 Conclusion Site 314 is considered unsustainable and unsuitable for housing development because: Pedestrian connectivity with the village centre is poor Vehicular access into and out of the site, and through and around the village, would cause significant impacts at a number of locations The A229 to Maidstone is already heavily congested, and connections to other large towns and the motorway / trunk road network are along narrow, minor country roads The visual impact of development on this elevated site is likely to be far reaching, especially from the south There are limited employment opportunities in Marden, with both car and public transport options for those seeking to work in Maidstone likely to remain poor Commuting to London by train is likely to be the only option for many, but services are already full during peak periods - with no prospect of increased capacity - and this can only worsen with further housing developments Access to retail and leisure facilities is constrained in a similar way to employment opportunities The water, sewerage and electrical systems in Marden are already under great strain, even without any further housing developments The environmental and ecological impacts would cause irreversible harm Adversely affects the amenity of the area 20, 78, 84, 91, 92, 94, 98, 102 to 104, 108, 109, 112, 127, 149, 170, 175, 181, 182, 189 to 193 SP5, SP9, SP17, SP18, SP23, DM1, DM2, DM3, DM4, DM6, DM20, DM21, DM30, ID1 NE3, NE4, NE5, BE1, In1, In2, In3, In4, A1, A3, A4, E1, E2
+112, 149 DM1, ID1 In1 Conclusion Site 295 is considered unsustainable and unsuitable for housing development because.
+Pedestrian connectivity with the village centre is poor Vehicular access into and out of the site, and through and around the village, would cause significant impacts at a number of locations The A229 to Maidstone is already heavily congested, and connections to other large towns and the motorway / trunk road network are along narrow, minor country roads The visual impact of development on this elevated, sloping site will inevitably be far reaching, especially in a wide arc stretching from the southeast to the west There are limited employment opportunities in Marden, with both car and public transport options for those seeking to work in Maidstone likely to remain poor Commuting to London by train is likely to be the only option for many, but services are already full during peak periods - with no prospect of increased capacity - and this can only worsen with further housing developments Access to retail and leisure facilities is constrained in a similar way to employment opportunities The water, sewerage and electrical systems in Marden are already under great strain, even without any further housing developments The environmental and ecological impacts would cause irreversible harm Adversely affects the amenity of the area 20, 78, 84, 91, 92, 94, 98, 102 to 104, 108, 109, 112, 127, 149, 155, 158, 163, 170, 175, 181, 182, 189 to 183 SP5, SP9, SP17, SP18, SP23, DM1, DM2, DM3, DM4, DM6, DM20, DM21, DM30, ID1 NE1, NE3, NE4, NE5, BE1, In1, In2, In3, In4, A1, A3, A4, E1, E2